orkan/wp-base/README.md

 //define( 'ORK_ASSET_FORCE_MIN', true );
 ```
 In `debug` mode the plugin will rebuild and always enqueue the un-minified versions, unless `ORK_ASSET_FORCE_MIN` is set.
-By default the `debug` mode is set to `true` if the Plugin::VERSION constant is set as `1.0.0` string.
+By default the `debug` mode is set to `true` if the Plugin::VERSION constant is set as `"@" .
+"Version@"` string.
-It also can be set manually though, from your `plugin.php` file like this:
+However, this can also be set manually, from the `plugin.php` file as follows:
 ```php
 Factory::cfg( 'debug', true );
 ```